 10. Buy a Southwest vacation package

-If you want to take a vacation but don’t want to bother with the logistics, Southwest offers vacation packages with travel partners that can save you from having to plan out all the details yourself.
-(Earnings will vary.)
+If you want to take a vacation but don’t want to bother with the logistics, Southwest offers vacation packages with travel partners that can save you from having to plan out all the details yourself (earnings will vary.)

 11. Earn points on your electric bill

 Who knew that responsible living could fast-track you to your next getaway?
-Residents of Illinois, Massachusetts, Maryland, New Jersey and Pennsylvania, listen up: Southwest partners with NRG Home, and eligible customers who switch over will earn an unlimited two points per dollar spent on the supply portion of their energy bill.
+Residents of Illinois, Massachusetts, Maryland, New Jersey and Pennsylvania, listen up: Southwest partners with NRG Home, and eligible customers who switch over will earn an unlimited 2 points per dollar spent on the supply portion of their energy bills.
 And after two months as an active customer, you’ll also earn 10,000 enrollment bonus Rapid Rewards points.

 12. Book hotel stays with Southwest partners